Title: Five Head Drawing References for Beginners

 If you are a beginner in drawing and want to enhance your skills in drawing the head, we have five drawing references that can help you get started.
 These references will provide you with a foundation to practice drawing the head, allowing you to gradually develop your own style and techniques.

-Drawing references are an excellent way to learn the proportions and features of the human head.
 Remember, tracing from screenshots can be a useful starting point to grasp the basic shapes and lines.
 It will aid you in developing an understanding of the structure and form of the head.

 Here are five drawing references for the head: